Elizabeth J Walker is a teacher and writer with many years of experience in living ‘off the grid’.

 Elizabeth gained a City & Guilds certificate in further education and taught with Adult Learning and Leisure in the winters, until leisure course funding was cut.
 She specialised in landscape myths and astrology, creating extensive teaching materials on both subjects.

-She wrote pieces on sustainability for the local paper, learned basic HTML, created a website for their organisation, and managed the content on several other sites.
+She learned basic HTML, created a website for their organisation, and managed the content on several other sites.
 She has her own website now, at elizabethjwalker.com.

 Crisis management at events gave Elizabeth direct experience of how situations can develop and plans must be adapted.
 She became involved with the local Town Council’s emergency planners, where she realised that many of the key elements for a resilient community were not in place.